-Major Sources of Financial Aid Federal Direct Subsidized Stafford Loan
+Major Sources of Financial Aid Federal Direct Subsidized Stafford Loan loans.

-Students must complete the FAFSA application and demonstrate financial need according to the federal formulas in order to be eligible for subsidized direct loans.
 These loans are processed through the Department of Education.
 Under this program, the federal government will pay the interest on the loan as long as the borrower is enrolled (matriculated) at least half-time in a degree-seeking program and for six months thereafter.
 Students must also maintain satisfactory academic progress towards completing their degree requirements.